Custom Iterm2 layouts with itermocil

 t so that I can launch any of my custom layouts with

 t <layout-name>.
-This has made it easy to switch between various projects quickly.
 Now I can start working on my website by just using

 t www.
-A nice side effect is that I no longer have to remember what scripts have to be run to start working on any specific project, I can start hacking on any project with a single command.
+A nice side effect is that I no longer have to remember what scripts to run per project, I can start hacking on any project with a single command.